 Know Your Weight, Sleeping Position, and Mattress Firmness

-People tend to have an individual sleeping pattern, and understanding how you sleep is one of the critical factors that will help you select the best mattress for you.
+People tend to have an individual sleeping pattern.
+As well as that understanding how you sleep is one of the critical factors that will help you select the best mattress for you.

 According to statistics, 63% of people sleep on their side, 16% on their stomach, 14% on their back, with the remaining 7% combining all sleeping positions.

-Stomach sleepers will need a mattress whose firmness level is between five and seven (medium to medium-firm), which can provide enough pressure for equal distribution of body weight.
+Stomach sleepers will need a mattress whose firmness level is between five and seven (medium to medium-firm).
+Moreover, which can provide enough pressure for equal distribution of body weight.

 Back sleepers need a mattress with a firmness level between five and seven, just like stomach sleepers.
-That slight pressure is necessary to prevent the body from sinking into the bed, as this may lead to back pain.
+That slight pressure is necessary to prevent the body from sinking into the bed.
+Apart from this, may lead to back pain.

 Stick to Your Budget

 The very first step in getting good shut-eye is to have the right mattress.
-There is no one-size-fits-all in the mattress industry, as everyone needs to select a mattress according to their needs.
+Futhermore, there is no one-size-fits-all in the mattress industry, as everyone needs to select a mattress according to their needs.